Dudeman85/UnEngine/README.md

 2. It is very easy to accidentally load duplicate resources
 3. Resources have to be managed individually

-To fix 1 we implement asynchronous resource loading. <br>
+To fix 1 we implement asynchronous resource loading.
+This requires refactoring all resource loading to be be split between loading from disk and generating opengl resources.<br>
 To fix 2 we handle loading and storing resources on the engine side and hand out pointers to user, if the resource isnt loaded when user requests it, we load it according to user policy.<br>
 To fix 3 we can add definable resource packs which can be a vector of resource paths,